 At Castlefield School we believe in achievement, ambition and progress for all children.
 We aim to meet the needs of individual children through highly effective teaching and learning.
 There is an emphasis on early identification of needs through supportive and preventative strategies which reduce barriers to learning.
-We work in a flexible way to develop effective partnerships with children and their parents/carers, teaching and support staff within school, the SENCO (Mrs Hackett) and external professionals such as speech and language therapists and occupational therapists to ensure that the school can meet a broad range of special educational needs.
+We work in a flexible way to develop effective partnerships with children and their parents/carers, teaching and support staff within school, the SENCOs (Mrs Hackett and Miss Avery) and external professionals such as speech and language therapists and occupational therapists to ensure that the school can meet a broad range of special educational needs.
 We undertake a rigorous system of monitoring children's progress, supporting academic achievement and personal achievement by removing barriers to learning and use a wide range of strategies to foster a culture of lifelong learning and independent living skills for all children.

-Castlefield School has a named SENCO (Mrs Hackett) and a named Governor responsible for SEN (Mrs Azeem).
-They ensure that the Castlefield Special Educational Needs policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.
+Castlefield School has two named SENCOs (Mrs Hackett and Miss Avery) and a Governor responsible for SEN. They ensure that the Castlefield Special Educational Needs policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.

-Mrs Hackett and Mrs Azeem can be contacted via the school office: 01494 436018 office@castlefield.bucks.sch.uk
+Mrs Hackett, Miss Avery and the SEN Governor can be contacted via the school office: 01494 436018 office@castlefield.bucks.sch.uk